 Most of the time, labyrinthitis

-goes away on its own.
+and vestibular neuritis go away on their own.
 This normally takes several weeks.
 If the cause is a

 bacterial infection, your doctor will give you antibiotics.
 But most cases are